 The Student Accessibility Centre at Dalhousie is King's and Dalhousie's centre of expertise on student access, inclusion and accommodation support.
-Students can schedule an appointment with the Accessibility Centre by booking online, emailing access@dal.ca or by phoning 902-494-2836.
-It's recommended to arrange accommodations at the beginning of the term or as soon as a barrier is identified.
-It's important to know that accommodations are not renewed automatically and must be submitted each academic term.
+Students can schedule an appointment with the Accessibility Centre by booking online, emailing access@dal.ca, registering for "Accommodate" via Dal Online or by phoning 902-494-2836.
+It's recommended to arrange accommodations as soon as possible, even before the beginning of the term or as soon as a need is identified throughout the year.
+Remember that everyone is following the same schedule meaning that many people will be looking for accommodations in September.
+It's important to know that accommodations are not renewed automatically and must be submitted each academic term through the "Accommodate" software.